RSE-Sheffield/RSE-Sheffield.github.io/pages/training/gh-enterprise.md

 #### 1.1.2 Ownership of Repositories

 All repositories under UoS Github Enterprise must be owned by a member of UoS, with the permission of the owner (or their delegates) of the Github Organisation in which it belongs to.
-Additional owners of the repository can an external collaborator to UoS.
+Additional owners of the repository can be external collaborator to UoS.

 #### 1.1.3 Ownership of Github Organisations